netobserv/flowlogs-pipeline/README.md

 - **extract** - derive a set of metrics from the imported flows
 - **encode** - make the data available in appropriate format (e.g. prometheus)

-The first stage in a pipeline must be an **ingest** stage, followed by a **decode** stage.
+The first stage in a pipeline must be an **ingest** stage.
+The **ingest** stage is typically followed by a **decode** stage, unless the **ingest** stage also performs the decoding.
 Each stage (other than an **ingest** stage) specifies the stage it follows.
-Multiple stages may follow from a particular stage, thus allowing the same data to be fed into multiple parallel pipelines.
+Multiple stages may follow from a particular stage, thus allowing the same data to be consumed by multiple parallel pipelines.
-Multiple **transform** stages may be performed and the results may be output to different targets.
+For example, multiple **transform** stages may be performed and the results may be output to different targets.

+A configuration file consists of two sections.
+The first section describes the high-level flow of information between the stages, giving each stage a name and building the graph of consumption and production of information between stages.
+The second section provides the definition of specific configuration parameters for each one of the named stages.
-A full configuration file with the data fed into two different transforms might look like the following.
+A full configuration file with the data consumed by  two different transforms might look like the following.

 ```yaml
 pipeline: